HailZulueta/Justice-Centered-Data-Design/src/02-Why-Stats/06-dispersion.md

   ]
 })
 ```
+- Filter for 1-2 groups only?
+- How to make sure outliers are more visible?
+  - Tooltips?
+- What are some reasons for this high frequency of rejections across all groups?
+  - Isolate which types of rejections were possibly higher issues than others?

 **Variance of rejected ballots**: <strong>${(variance(rejPercentages))}</strong>
 - ***Variance*** helps determine the data's spread size when compared to the ***mean*** value.